wp-plugins/email-blaster-newsletter-signup-form/readme.txt

 = If I update my form, do I need to get a new QuickCode? =

-No, any updates made to your form from inside email blaster will automatically update on your WordPress site (within 60 seconds of saving amends).
+No, any updates made to your newsletter signup form from inside email blaster will automatically update on your WordPress site (within 60 seconds of saving amends).
 A QuickCode is valid for the life of your form.

 = I'm still stuck! =